weibeld/terraform-aws-kubeadm/examples/ex1-cluster-in-default-vpc/README.md

 ## Description

-The Terraform configuration for this example consists of the following files:
+This example invokes the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module with only the required variables.

-The `main.tf` file invokes the [kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) with only the required variables, which causes a cluster with default settings being created in the default VPC.
+This results in a cluster with default parameters being created in the default VPC and subnet of the configured AWS region.

 ## Files